gullerya/sign-pad/readme.md

 # Summary

-`sign-pad` delivers a web component, providing signature drawing surface and related services:
+`sign-pad` web component provides signature drawing surface and related services:
 - smooth drawing experience
 - customizable background
 - A11Y:
 	- `sign-pad` is focusable
-	- `Enter` 'commits' the change, if any (focusing out and firing `change` event if changed)
+	- `Enter` key 'commits' the change, if any (focusing out and firing `change` event if changed)
-	- `Escape` clears the signature
+	- `Escape` key clears the signature
 - convenient export API:
 	- export as **SVG** or **canvas**
 	- opt-in **trim** whitespace around the signature if needed